TokynBlast/pyTGM/README.md

 # pyTGM (Python Terminal Game Maker)

 >[!NOTE]
-> This version (2v2.1.1) is not truly 2.1.1, which was lost due to an accidental repository deletion.
-This is functionally equivilant of a v3.X.X release.
+> This version (4.0.0) is not truly a v4 update.
+It belongs to the v3 family, which was lost due to an accidental repository deletion.
+This message will remain until v4.3.X.

 >[!NOTE]
 > Versions dedicated to just Windows, Linux, macOS, and some others are still being developed.<br>
 > For now, this works with most OSes.

-pyTGM is a simplified alternative to Pygame, focusing on ASCII-based game development with additional utilities for encryption, randomization, and more.
+pyTGM is a simplified alternative to Pygame, focusing on ASCII and ANSI based game development, with utilities for encryption, randomization, and more.

 ## Features